Monday, November 24, 2008

 Slice acorn squash in half, remove seeds and slice each half into 6

 slices, approximately 1/2-inch thick.
-Place
+Place 3 pork chops on bottom

 of 5-quart slow cooker.
 Arrange the squash around and on top of pork